 - Remove the four-prong cord from the connection box.

-How to Install the 3-Prong Cord
+Install the 3-Prong Cord

 Before installing the three-prong cord, you will need to return your electrical connection to factory condition.